 - The Finalist who becomes the Winner will receive the Grand Prize (and not the Finalist Prize).

 - All submitted videos may be used for promotional purposes by Wine Spectator.

 The video file size must be no larger than 500MB.

 We accept these video file formats: mp4 or mov.

 How to Submit Your Video

 It's easy.
-Complete the entry form and upload your video.
+Complete the short entry form and upload your video.